| | | | | | |

 This Punjabi restaurant-style dum aloo recipe is gluten-free, vegetarian (of course!), halal-friendly, nut-free, soy-free, and alcohol-free.
 Whew!
 That means it’s a great dish to serve almost anyone.
 Amazing for curry nights with family or friends — an authentic Indian thali.

 • Is dum aloo vegan?
 Unfortunately not.
-Yogurt and cream are essential ingredients in this tangy and creamy Punjabi restaurant-style dum aloo.
+Yoghurt and cream are essential ingredients in this tangy and creamy Punjabi restaurant-style dum aloo.
 Nevertheless, it is easily adaptable!
-I recommend using your favorite neutral unsweetened yogurt (soy yogurt is my top choice) and non-dairy or homemade cashew cream.
+I recommend using your favourite neutral unsweetened yoghurt (soy yoghurt is my top choice) and non-dairy or homemade cashew cream.

 • Is dum aloo gluten free?
 Yup!
 Dum aloo is safe for anyone with gluten intolerance or allergies.
 Serve it with steamed rice or jeera rice rather than bread, maybe with some methi gholana salad on the side, and you have a veritable Indian feast.